Follow TV Tropes

 • Artifacts and fossils are acquired from coffers and fossil nodes, respectively.
 Both item groups have half a dozen different versions, each with its own invisible loot table, so figuring out what coffer or node you need to farm to complete your collection is damn near impossible without a guide.
 This is compounded by some of the collectibles having drop rates as low as 1%, meaning even if you do have the right spawn item on hand, you might still think you're doing something wrong because what you're looking for just won't show up.

-• There's no way to see how much any given crop or item is worth until you've sold it at least once, and even afterwards you can't see the sale price in the item description outside of a shop menu, making it quite frustrating to manage your warehouse inventory without an online price list on hand.
+• There's no way to see how much any given crop or item is worth until you've sold it at least once, and even afterwards you can't see the sale price in the item description outside of a shop menu or your shipping box, making it quite frustrating to manage your inventory without a wiki.

 • One of the achievements requires you to sell a golden animal product, something that can only be produced by a cow or chicken that won its respective contest at the Animal Festival in spring.
 This is mentioned absolutely nowhere, and these two contests are the only ones out of about two dozen that have an effect beyond the festival that hosts them.

-• I Just Want to Be Normal: Dialogue with Princess Miranjani indicates she'd like to have an adventurous life free or stifling royal expectations.
+• I Just Want to Be Normal: Dialogue with Princess Miranjani indicates she'd like to have an adventurous life free of stifling royal expectations.

 • Inspiration Nod:

 • The player can wear an item called the "O.G.
-Farmer Hat", which is the same as the hat worn by the player's avatar in the early Harvest Moon titles.
+Farmer Hat", which is the same type of hat worn by Pete, the male player character of the early Story of Seasons titles.
 It even has his spit-curl hair in the front.

 • Invisible to Adults: The Giants can only be seen by the protagonist because the Flower Goddess needs her Chosen One to be able to see the supernatural.
 Otherwise, they can only be seen by kids and animals.